01Believe in You

 07Focus on the Benefits

-Why you are negotiating?
+Why are you negotiating?
 Focus on what you want to accomplish and what you are trying to achieve.
-In order to be a successful contract negotiator you will need to establish the benefits that the other party will be receiving if your proposal is accepted.
+To be a successful contract negotiator you will need to establish the benefits that the other party will be receiving if your proposal is accepted.
 Those items should be carefully explained and identified as this could be a critical point during the negotiation process.
 Explain how soon those benefits will be received, when do they start, what factors can change those benefits and present a clear panorama of all possible scenarios.